 The San Luis Coastal Parent Information Network

-Read the legislative press release here.
+Read the legislative press release here, and the County’s letter of support here.

 As always, the details matter when it comes to school funding and DCPP.
-Our goal is sustained, ongoing funding as long as Diablo is open.
+Our long-term goal is sustained, ongoing funding as long as Diablo is open.
 We will work hard to ensure that if you support our cause, you can behind legislation that is accurate, fair, and effective.

 “He told us we’re bad at lobbying… and there will be no ‘love money.’”